Are-Jae/Portfolio/README.md

 Once I had added those elements to my webpage my last task was to add an image of myself.
 As a complete webpage it displays: three yellow file folders on the left side of the page with links to my profiles, an image of myself in the top left of the page and lastly a short bio about myself set inside of a notepad image.

 I would like to apply javascript to this webpage in order for it to be easier to navigate and to provide a pleasant user experience for anyone who visits my online portfolio.
+I'm unable to figure out how to use javascript functions to reveal my bio once the link underneath my pfp image is clicked.

 I have my folder icons labeled and aligned how I want.
 I now need to add pagination so that my portfolio links to a second page instead of redirecting to the current landing page.